Blendify/blender-manual/blender_docs/manual/physics/soft_body/forces/exterior.rst

 .. admonition:: Reference
    :class: refbox

-   :Panel:     :menuselection:`Physics --> Soft Body Field Weights`
+   :Panel:     :menuselection:`Physics --> Soft Body --> Field Weights`

 The *Soft Body Field Weights* panel allows you to control how much influence each type of external force field has on the soft body system.

-Effector Group
+Effector Collection
    Limit effectors to a specified group.
 Only effectors in this group will have an effect on the current system.
 Gravity
    Control how much the Global Gravity has an effect on the system.